Kentucky

 Summary

-Kentucky falls into the above average tier for percent of patients receiving no treatment.
+Kentucky falls into the average tier for percent of patients receiving no treatment.
 Some patients do refuse treatment, but issues such as fatalism and stigma can prevent eligible patients from accessing treatment that may save or extend their lives.
 All patients should work with their doctors to establish a treatment plan and goals.